A guide to the PLAB test

 There are two parts to the test.
 Part 1 is a written multiple choice exam, with 180 single best answer questions.
 Part 2 is a practical objective structured clinical exam, known as an OSCE.
 You’ll need to pass both parts before you can apply for registration with a licence to practise medicine in the UK.

 What do you need before you can take PLAB?

 Before you can take the PLAB test, you’ll need to set up a GMC Online account and show us that your medical qualification and knowledge of English are acceptable.
-Once you’ve done that, you can book your place on part 1 of the PLAB test.
+Your information will be verified, and if it meets our requirements, you can book your place on part 1 of the PLAB test.

 PLAB part 1

 PLAB 1 is a written exam made up of 180 multiple choice questions which you must answer within three hours.
 Each starts with a short scenario followed by a question.
 You need to choose the right answer out of the five possible answers given.
 You can sit part 1 in a number of countries, as well as in the UK.
 Have a look at the available locations and dates when you log in to GMC Online.

 PLAB 2 is an objective structured clinical exam.
 It's made up of 18 scenarios, each lasting eight minutes and aims to reflect real life settings including a mock consultation or an acute ward.
 Part 2 tests run throughout the year at our clinical assessment centre.

 What happens after you’ve passed PLAB 1 and PLAB 2?

 Once you’ve passed both parts, you can apply for registration with a licence to practise.
 Your application must be approved within two years of passing part 2 of the test.
 Once we approve your application and you gain registration you can work as a doctor in the UK.